 - Top right

-“After several trials that have been done using different kind of parameters, it can be concluded that Standard Gaussian or RBF kernel produces better results in terms of its classification accuracy and lower error rate on the data that has been misclassified if to be compared to Fine Gaussian, Medium Gaussian or Course Gaussian.
-Therefore, out of the kernels that consist in SVM, RBF will be used for the actual implementation of this project system.”
+“After several trials that have been done using a different kind of parameters, it can be concluded that Standard Gaussian or RBF kernel produces better results in terms of its classification accuracy and lower error rate on the data that has been misclassified if to be compared to Fine Gaussian, Medium Gaussian or Course Gaussian.
+Therefore, out of the kernels that consist of SVM, RBF will be used for the actual implementation of this project system.”

 This study is just at a surface level in the ocean of ML techniques.
 There are plenty of methods for iris classification and classification itself such as backpropagation, k-nearest neighbour and perceptron among others.
 The progress in this area is immense.
 In earlier years, iris detection was only used in security systems for authentication purposes.
 But in today’s world, it has gone beyond that horizon, with ML and artificial intelligence applications relying on iris and other related facial features for automation.
 Ultimately, it is the type of application clubbed with a practical implementation that serves ML fruitful.

 Join Our Discord Server.
 Be part of an engaging online community.
 Join Here.

 Subscribe to our NewsletterGet the latest updates and relevant offers by sharing your email.

 I research and cover latest happenings in data science.
 My fervent interests are in latest technology and humor/comedy (an odd combination!).
 When I'm not busy reading on these subjects, you'll find me watching movies or playing badminton.